PaulioRandall/scarlet-go/docs/FUTURE.md

 - `con <- @Join(con, con)` Joins two containers
 - `s <- @Str(value)` Stringify a value
 - `@Panic(exitCode, message)` Exit the scroll after printing an error message
+- `ok <- value?` Results in true if a value exists, can be used on identifiers

 ## [v0.6.0+] Potential Features